Jozott00/flex_list/README.md

 ## Features

-`FlexList` puts as many provided elements as possible in one line (like `Wrap`), but also extends the width of the elements by the remaining space per line.
+`FlexList` puts as many provided elements as possible in one row (like `Wrap`), but also extends the width of the elements by the remaining space per row.
 This means that each row is filled to the maximum width.

 ## Getting started